Getting started with ETFs

 Covering your bases

 With so many ETFs available, it’s important to do your homework before buying.
 Things to check include what’s known as an ETF’s exposure, or what investments it actually owns.
+You should also learn about the risks that pertain to the ETF's strategy, as well as ETFs as a whole.
 Also check the ETF provider—is it a reputable ETF brand?
 And, of course, you’ll want to investigate the costs, including the fund’s expense ratio and its tax efficiency.
 The E*TRADE from Morgan Stanley ETF screener and the fund’s prospectus can provide a wealth of information related to these and other due diligence questions.

-If you find answers that work for your goals and investing strategy, then it’s just a matter of placing your order.
+If you find answers that work for your goals, risk tolerance and investing strategy, then it’s just a matter of placing your order.
 After years of development and expansion, ETFs are now important tools for millions of investors, helping them access many different markets and pursue a variety of investing objectives.

 How can E*TRADE from Morgan Stanley help?